Kstuart1992/MLPy-Notebook_MSVersion/README.md

-# Azure Machine Learning Python SDK notebooks
+# Machine Learning with Python

-> a community-driven repository of examples using mlflow for tracking can be found at https://github.com/Azure/azureml-examples
+> a repository of examples using mlflow can be found at https://github.com/kstuart1992/ml-examples

-Welcome to the Azure Machine Learning Python SDK notebooks repository!
+Welcome to Part 2 of the AI Logs:
+Azure Machine Learning Python SDK will be our platform for this go-

 ## Getting started

-These notebooks are recommended for use in an Azure Machine Learning [Compute Instance](https://docs.microsoft.com/azure/machine-learning/concept-compute-instance), where you can run them without any additional set up.
+Recommended for use in an Azure Machine Learning [Compute Instance](https://docs.microsoft.com/azure/machine-learning/concept-compute-instance), where you can run them without any additional set up.
+I will include concepts for alternitive methods when I have extra time.
+I'll make sure to include notes on how to do all these experiments on Azure for free* given you don't leave it running and read the doc's lol

-However, the notebooks can be run in any development environment with the correct `azureml` packages installed.
+For the easiest "non-MS ver" is a local development environment with a few `azureml` packages installed. (you can configure as needed) please be sure to check the ml-flow set-up as well, okay getting started - Easy way first:

 Install the `azureml.core` Python package: